 - The system may be used with text capable cell phones, smart phones, or pagers.

-- Messages may also be sent to campus e-mail accounts.
+- Messages will also be sent to campus e-mail accounts.

 - Communication is used for ongoing safety threats, emergencies, or severe weather events.
 For more information about when UT Alert is activated see UT Alert and Safety Notices 101.

 - The service is free (your service provider may bill for text or data usage) for students, staff, and faculty.
-You must register online to receive messages.
+Log into your UT Alert account online to confirm your phone number to ensure you receive text messages.